A great national movement to plant 25 million acorns in Spain

 Thousands of volunteers across the country are collecting acorns to be planted wherever trees are needed.
-25 million acorn seeds will be planted to hopefully produce at least 2.5 million oak trees.
+They will plant 25 million acorn seeds to hopefully produce at least 2.5 million oak trees.
 The aim of the Gran Bellotada Iberica is to do something against desertification and against climate change on the whole.

 The sturdy acorn seed

 The acorn seed is very special.
 It is really a large seed and therefore, can hold a lot of energy.
 It can produce roots of a meter long in only the first year after being sown.
 That helps them to survive in the often harsh conditions of the Mediterranean climate.